3.5 years of user research and design experience at VMware, Women Who Code, Autodesk and Georgia Tech

 2.5 years of software engineering and project management experience at SAP Labs

-Methods: Observation, interview, focus group, concept testing, usability testing, survey, heuristic evaluation, desk research
+Methods: Active listening, observation, interview, focus group, survey, exploratory research, concept testing, usability testing

 Industry user research at VMware, Autodesk and Women Who Code